 What’s the Value of My Broken Bone Case?

 As with any personal injury claim, there are several factors to consider when determining the value of a broken bone or fracture claim.
 One factor is the type of broken bone and its severity.
-A broken arm will be valued differently than a broken foot bone or a broken collarbone by an insurance company.
+A broken arm will be valued differently than a broken foot bone or a broken shoulder or collarbone by an insurance company.
 Similarly, a head fracture or a spine fracture are among the most serious types of bone fractures because of the long-term disabling conditions that can result from these fractures.

 Suffering from a broken bone can be a traumatic experience.
 Regardless of whether you need surgery for your broken bone or fracture, you may require time off of work, physical therapy, and future medical care.
 This can result in high costs financially, as well as physical and emotional stress.
 All of these are types of damages that may be recoverable in a bone injury claim.